chrisminheere/chrisminheere/README.md

 ### Hi there I'm Chris Minheere [a web developer][website]👋

 ## I'm a Gamer, Developer, and Teacher!
-- 🔭 I’m currently working on a [a website][cbdpronature.nl]!
+- 🔭 I’m currently working on a [website2]!
-- 🌱 I’m currently learning life 🤣
+- 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I LOVE front and web development and game!
 - 💻 Tip: have you switched it off and on again?